James Rodríguez: 2012–13 season

-In the 2012–13 season, James was given the number 10 shirt and became a regular starter.
-Since fellow Colombians Radamel Falcao, Fredy Guarín and Brazilian Hulk left the club during the last two seasons, James was able to start more regularly than before.
-In a match against Olhanense on 1 September, James scored a chip from a tight angle.
+In the 2012–13 season, Rodríguez was given the number 10 shirt and became a regular starter.
+Since fellow Colombians Radamel Falcao, Fredy Guarín and Brazilian Hulk left the club during the last two seasons, Rodríguez was able to start more regularly than before.
+In a match against Olhanense on 1 September, he scored a chip from a tight angle.
 In the same game, he assisted compatriot Jackson Martínez with a through ball for an eventual 3–2 win.
-James scored the team's third goal against Beira-Mar soon after assisting the first two goals in a 4–0 victory on 22 September.
+He scored the team's third goal against Beira-Mar soon after assisting the first two goals in a 4–0 victory on 22 September.

 In the 2012–13 UEFA Champions League group stage, he scored against French club Paris Saint-Germain in a 1–0 victory, allowing Porto to top their current group.
-A few days later, James scored a penalty against rivals Sporting CP.
-Because of his great start to the 2012–13 season, James won the SJPF Player of the Month award for August/September.
+A few days later, Rodríguez scored a penalty against rivals Sporting CP.
+Because of his great start to the 2012–13 season, he won the SJPF Player of the Month award for August/September.
 In the Champions League against Dinamo Kyiv on 24 October, he assisted Jackson Martínez to an eventual 3–2 home victory.
-James scored Porto's last two goals in a 5–0 win over Marítimo on 2 November.
-In the 90th minute against Braga, James scored a goal in an eventual 2–0 away victory.
+He scored Porto's last two goals in a 5–0 win over Marítimo on 2 November.
+In the 90th minute against Braga, Rodríguez scored a goal in an eventual 2–0 away victory.

-Prior to the second half of the season, James suffered a hamstring injury causing him to struggle to maintain fitness.
+Prior to the second half of the season, he suffered a hamstring injury causing him to struggle to maintain fitness.
 In a match against Nacional on 5 January, he injured his hamstring once more and was subsequently substituted after the first half.
 The injury sidelined him for a month.
-On 1 February 2013, Porto bought back 35% economic rights of James from Gol Football Luxembourg for €8.75 million (by selling 47.5% economic rights of Diego Reyes for €3.5 million), which Porto sold in November 2010 for €2.5 million.
+On 1 February 2013, Porto bought back 35% economic rights of Rodríguez from Gol Football Luxembourg for €8.75 million (by selling 47.5% economic rights of Diego Reyes for €3.5 million), which Porto sold in November 2010 for €2.5 million.